 Fellows in the program must work as full-time employees and be attorneys licensed and admitted to practice in the applicable jurisdiction.
 Fellows’ salary and benefits are determined by the host organization in accordance with its policies.

-Applications for the Elder Justice Program Fellowship will be accepted beginning April 2020.
-Candidates must be attorneys licensed and admitted to practice in the applicable jurisdiction, and they apply directly to the legal services organization of their choice.
-A list of legal services organizations with open positions will be available on the Equal Justice Works website in April 2020.
+Fellowship candidates must be attorneys licensed and admitted to practice in the applicable jurisdiction, and they apply directly to the legal services organization of their choice.
+The host organizations participating in the Elder Justice Program are listed at the bottom of this page.

 The Elder Justice Program is supported by an award from the U.S. Department of Justice, Office of Justice Programs, Office for Victims of Crime (OVC), Award Number 2019-V3-GX-K033.
 This federal funding is supplemented by funds from private donors.